 - Barbacoa is so versatile!
 Use it in burritos or burrito bowls or in tacos.

 - It’s wonderfully flavourful and perfectly tender, thanks to the low and slow cooking.

 - This Barbacoa recipe uses just a few, easy to find ingredients.

 - Because the nearest Chipotle™ is a 2-hour drive away :)

-Canned Chipotles in Adobo Sauce – the little red cans, easily available in with the Mexican foods at almost any grocery store.
+Canned Chipotles in Adobo Sauce – the ones in the little red cans, which are easily available in with the Mexican foods at almost any grocery store.
 Since they pack a punch and you generally use only a bit of them, freeze the remainder of the can to use another time.

 You can tweak the amount of chipotles used to adjust the heat up or down.
 As written it is not too spicy for me, and I’m a bit of a lightweight when it comes to heat and spice.
 It’s more a smokey flavour than a heat, really.